top of page

 Ah, the torture of naughty pet behavior and not knowing what to do about it!
 There is always a reason for acting out, but the reason can...

 Grief.
 We all go through it sooner or later.
-In my animal communication practice, I often work with clients who are grieving — usually...
+In my animal communication practice, I frequently work with clients who are grieving because...

 How Do I Know When it is Time for Euthanasia?